 SWAP has spawned several ventures, in various stages:

 Camp Samoa – Samoa’s first and only camping ground now destroyed by a Samoan family and pending court action

 Samoa Village Stays

-WWOOF Samoa – currently the only WWOOFing farm in Samoa, guests previously staying at Camp Samoa, now in various other locations.
+WWOOF Samoa – the only WWOOFing farm in Samoa, guests previously staying at Camp Samoa, now in various other locations.